![]() |

 warmest, most gentle individuals you may meet.”

-I see her walking toward me, Joshua
+She's walking toward me, Joshua

-following her closely behind.
+following her closely.
 “I’m

 sorry, Mom.
 I’m going to have to take a